Your Gateway Team

 Ko Wainui toku Awa

 Ko Robert Martin toku Ingoa

-I have been married 46 years to my wife Mary, who also works for Gateway Funeral services as a celebrant & grief counselor.
+I have been married 46 years to my wife Mary, who also works for Gateway Funeral Services as a celebrant & grief counsellor.
 I enjoy working in the funeral industry because I am able to assist whanau/families in their time of grief.
 Spending quality time with our three daughters, also family & friends we enjoy fishing, diving & hunting together.
 In the last 7 years my wife & I have donated our time to raising funds for Child Cancer & St John thru an organization we created called,